seek-oss/private-npm-buildkite-plugin/README.md

 # Private NPM Buildkite Plugin

-A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) to allow pipeline steps to easily install packages private packages form an [npm](https://www.npmjs.com) repository
+A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) to allow pipeline steps to easily install private packages from an [npm](https://www.npmjs.com) repository.

-Note this plugin should work equally well despite your personal preferences for either `yarn` or `npm`
+Note this plugin should work equally well despite your personal preferences for either `yarn` or `npm`.

 ## Example